Note: This group is currently under revisions for considering the next cohort of mid-career folks. Please check back soon!

-Are you a woman (cis/trans) who is a current or prospective parent and feeling stuck, overwhelmed, or burnt out in the middle of your game development career?
-Pixelles is launching a program to help build womens’ support networks and exchange knowledge and strategy, using unbiased third-party human resources.
+Are you a woman (cis/trans) feeling stuck, overwhelmed, or burnt out in the middle of your game development career?
+Pixelles uses peer mentorship to help build womens’ support networks and exchange knowledge and strategy, using unbiased third-party human resources.
 This “co-development” or peer mentorship group will meet once a month in Montreal for 6 months, facilitated in coordination with Gamma HR.

 Your participation or interest in this group will be kept in strictest confidence — neither Pixelles nor Gamma HR will communicate with anyone else about your involvement with this program.

 Questions?
 You are welcome to send questions or suggestions to email@example.com

 - have worked for 2 or more years professionally, full-time

 - are current or prospective parents

 - are employed by companies with 5 or more employees.
 All roles are welcome (whether production or auxiliary roles such as QA, community management, marketing, user research, etc)

 Co-development groups meet and use a structure of problem-solving in order to improve their professional practice.
 Sometimes there are exercises or discussion topics, all so participants can help each other manage and overcome challenges they encounter regularly on the job.
 It’s a relatively new technique growing in popularity, and after a successful pilot program in 2017, we believe this technique is appropriate and helpful to women looking for assistance with their game development career.

 Every meeting is 1-2 hours in downtown Montreal, once a month, for 6 months, starting in September (tentative).
 We will find a weekday evening that works for everyone (if possible) and provide light snacks to hold you over until dinner.
 It’s important that all members attend every meeting, since the co-development process requires steady building of trust and confidence.